How to Write Selection Criteria

 The ultimate guide to writing selection criteria responses.

 Selection criteria, or ‘Statement of Claims’, are essential questions contained within the position description that require responses that demonstrate your ability to meet the requirements from your qualifications, skills, personal attributes, training and understanding.

-Selection criteria responses are valuable for recruiters because they allow you to detail your potential for the role at length, whilst also acting as a vetting process for weak applications.
+Selection criteria responses are valuable for those in charge of hiring because they allow you to detail your potential for the role via a specific framework of responses.

 There is no clear-cut approach to how selection criteria are graded, and largely, your potential for the role is decided by the interpretation of the personnel responsible for hiring staff.

 However, there is a sound approach to the structure and content which will maximise your chances of getting your application to interview stage.

 Structuring your responses